Neonnaut/discord-wordle-clone/README.md

 - The dict-popular word list has had 13 U.S. American spellings with "-or" removed from the popular word list
 - The dict-popular word list has had 1 U.S. American spelling "fiber" removed from the popular word list
 - The dict-popular word list has had 1 colloquial U.S. American word "senor" removed from the popular word list
+- The dict-popular word list has had some other truly bizzare words removed from the popular word list, including a duplicate
+- Added "texta" and "twerk" to the sowpods list.

 ## Setup